MPhil in Economics

 The MPhil in Economics is a one-year masterís degree that runs from mid-September to late July.
 This degree is specifically aimed at candidates who are interested in undertaking a masterís degree that will give them the technical training required to undertake a career as a professional economist working for, say, the UK Government Economic Service or an economics consultancy.

 Each student will take eight modules plus a dissertation.
-One module is equivalent to eighteen hours of lectures.
+Each module consists of twenty hours of lectures, together with supporting classes.

 - to attend the preparatory course in mathematics and statistics

 - one compulsory module in each of the three core areas